manueljimenezs/manueljimenezs.github.io/_posts/2019-01-24-ffmpeg-swiss-knife.markdown

 Here are some basic tips for FFmpeg that can sometimes make your workflow more efficient:

-## Change the aspect ratio of a video without reencoding
+## Change the aspect ratio of a video without re-encoding

 This can be useful when the only thing we want to do is changing the proportions of a video without losing quality.